 Adrienne Parker intern / artist / chemist

-Adrienne Parker is a senior undergraduate studio artist at the University of Texas with additional studies in chemistry, business and Italian.
+Adrienne Parker is a recent graduate from the University of Texas where she received her Bachelor’s of Arts in Studio Art with additional studies in chemistry, business, and Italian.
 She hopes to pursue a career in the field of art and archive preservation and museum management.
 Her interests outside of school are long distance running, traveling, and nature.